CompuTec/computec-docs/docs/labels/setup/configuration/general-configuration.md

 # General Configuration

-All the configuration is done via the manager application shipped with the installation.
-After launching the application, you can navigate through the menu on the left.
+All configuration settings are managed via the Manager application included with the installation.
+After launching the application, navigate through the menu on the left to access different settings.

 ---

-Steps required to configure the service (order is not essential):
+The following steps outline how to configure the service.
+The order of execution is not essential:

 ![General](./media/general-configuration/ct-labels-general.webp)

 ## Service Status

-- **Status** – it indicates the service status (On/Off).
-You can change the status by using the icon next to it.
-It is recommended to restart the service using the icon whenever changes such as adding a printer or modifying rules are made.
-You can check how to set it up here:
+- **Status**: displays whether the service is On or Off.
+Use the adjacent icon to toggle the status.
+Restarting the service is recommended after making changes such as adding a printer or modifying rules.

 <details>
 <summary>Click here to find out more</summary>
 <div>
 1. Open: Control Panel > System and Security > Windows Firewall:

   ![Windows Firewall](./media/general-configuration/windows-firewall.png)
 2. Click the Advanced settings:

   ![Advanced Settings](./media/general-configuration/advanced-settings.png)
 3. Select Inbound Rules and choose New Rule... in the Actions window - this runs New Inbound Rule Wizard:

   ![Inbound Rules](./media/general-configuration/inbound-rules.png)
 4. Choose Port as the rule type:

   ![Port](./media/general-configuration/port.png)
 5. Choose TCP protocol and specify 33006 local port:

   ![Protocol and Ports](./media/general-configuration/protocol-and-ports.png)
 6. Choose Allow the connection action:

   ![Allow the connection](./media/general-configuration/allow-the-connection.png)
 7. Choose all profiles:

   ![Profiles](./media/general-configuration/profiles.png)
 8. Specify the rule name and click "Finish.":

   ![Computec License Server](./media/general-configuration/computec-license-server.png)
 </div>
 </details>

-Addresses fields should be filled up automatically after a successful installation.
-In case of installation on a local server, please change the Web Address and Ct License Server to localhost (keep the ports, like in the screenshot above).
+Addresses should auto-populate after a successful installation.
+If installed on a local server, update the Web Address and CT License Server to localhost, keeping the ports unchanged (like in the screenshot above).

 General settings you need to define:

-- **s** – Computec Label web service address (defines the connection between CompuTec Labels and SAP Business One) – default port value is 33006. **Make sure that the port is open**.
+- **Computec Label Web Service Address**: Computec Label web service address (defines the connection between CompuTec Labels and SAP Business One) – default port value is 33006. **Make sure that the port is open**.
-- **Server Address** – SAP Server Address – (with a port on HANA).
+- **Server Address**:  The SAP Server Address (including the port for HANA).
-- **License Server Address** – SAP License Server – (with a port on HANA).
+- **License Server Address**: SAP License Server address (including port for HANA).
-- **CT License Server Address** – CompuTec License Server connection address – (with a port on HANA).
+- **CT License Server Address**: CompuTec License Server address (including port for HANA).
-- **Refresh** – refresh rate in seconds indicating how often the service scans for new printing requests.
+- **Refresh**: refresh rate in seconds indicating how often the service scans for new printing requests.

 ## Printer Types